Matrix weighted Poincar\'e inequalities and applications to degenerate elliptic systems: Introduction

 For the fractional integral operator we have the following result.

 \begin{theorem} Suppose $0 < \al<d$, $1<p< d/\al$ and $q$ is defined by $\frac1q=\frac1p-\frac{\al}{d}$.
 If $W\in \text{A}_{p,q}$ then $I_\al:L^p(W^{\frac{p}{q}})\ra L^q(W)$ and

 \end{theorem}

 Let us make a remark about the bound above.
-Formally, when $\alpha = 0$ and $p = q = 2$ we get a bound of $[W]_{\text{A}_{2}}^{\frac32}$ which (thanks to Lemma \ref{DyadicLem} in Section \ref{fractionalbds}) is closely related to matrix weighted $L^2$ bounds for Sparse operators, the best of which at the moment is in fact $[W]_{\text{A}_{2}}^{\frac32}$ (see \cite{IKP,BW} for the definition of Sparse operators and a proof of this fact, and see \cite{CDO,NPTV} where such bounds are used to get the matrix weighted $L^2$ bound of $[W]_{\text{A}_{2}}^{\frac32}$ for general CZOs).
-Thus, while the bound in \eqref{Matrixfracint} is most likely not sharp, any improvement to (or ideas used to improve) \eqref{Matrixfracint} will most likely lead to improvements to matrix weighted bounds for Sparse operators, which is known to be very difficult.
+Formally when $\alpha = 0$ and $p = q = 2$ we get a bound of $[W]_{\text{A}_{2}}^{\frac32}$ which (thanks to Lemma \ref{DyadicLem} in Section \ref{fractionalbds}) is closely related to matrix weighted $L^2$ bounds for Calder\'on-Zygmund operators, the best of which at the moment is in fact $[W]_{\text{A}_{2}}^{\frac32}$ (see \cite{IKP,BW} for a proof of this fact for sparse operators and \cite{CDO,NPTV} where such bounds are used to get the matrix weighted $L^2$ bound of $[W]_{\text{A}_{2}}^{\frac32}$ for general CZOs).
+Thus, while the bound in \eqref{Matrixfracint} is most likely not sharp, any improvement to (or ideas used to improve) \eqref{Matrixfracint} will most likely lead to improvements to matrix weighted bounds for CZOs, which is known to be very difficult.

 Using our Poincar\'e inequalities we are able to prove regularity results for weak solutions to \eqref{linearsys}.
 We begin with the following reverse H\"older inequality.
 In the uniformly elliptic case, this classical result is due to Meyers.